trullock/launch-pad/README.md

 If these components suffer a hardware failure, it is assumed that the worst-case occurs and 5V or 12V appear on the analog and digital pins.

 No single path exists for 12V being present on the Arduino's in/output pins to supply enough current to the ignitor without other additional component failures.

+# Credit

+Icons used in the Launch Remote by https://www.flaticon.com/authors/kirill-kazachek